 - Mason jars or bowls

-This activity combines THREE of my loves: sensory bins, dyed rice, and Halloween.
-Could anything be more exciting than that? (don’t answer that – I’m a lady who gets excited about sensory bins – my priorities are slightly off…).
+This activity combines three of my loves: sensory bins, dyed rice, and Halloween.
+Could anything be more exciting than that?
+(Don’t answer that – I’m a lady on the Internet who gets excited about sensory bins – my priorities are slightly off…).

 Here’s the 4-1-1 on how to dye rice:

 - 1 Tablespoon white vinegar (to preserve the rice)

 - A few generous squirts of black food dye